 Both the incidence of Lyme disease from tick bites and heartworm from mosquitoes are on the rise around the country.
 Lyme disease is rarely fatal, but heartworm is more so because often there are no symptoms until the disease is well advanced.
 While there is treatment for dogs, it can be expensive and very hard on your pet.

 Prevention is always the best treatment!
 We carry many different types of flea, tick and heartworm preventive and your Animal Clinic of Oxford veterinarian can help you choose which one is right for your pet.
-For more information or to schedule an appointment, call us at (662) 234-8022.
+For more information or to Make An Appointment, call us at (662) 234-8022.

 Explore Our Complete List of Veterinary Services in Oxford, MS